neetusuthar90/django-signal/README.md

 ```

 3. **Transactional Signal Handling**: Yes, by default, Django signals run in the same database transaction as the caller.
 It prove in demonstrates in `myApp/signals/transaction_Q3.py`.

+    **Explanation**:
+    The user creation is wrapped in a transaction block.
+If the signal handler raises an exception, the transaction rolls back, preventing the user from being created.
+This demonstrates that the signal and the calling code share the same transaction context, ensuring data integrity.

 ```bash